Suggestions and Complaints

 Action upon receipt of a complaint

-• It is always better to try and deal with the complaint at the earliest opportunity and often it can be concluded at that point.
+• It is always better to try and deal with the complaint at the earliest opportunity and often it can be addressed and concluded at that point.

 • If it is not possible or the outcome is not satisfactory the patient should be asked to put it in writing.
-This ensures that each side is well aware of the issues for resolution.
-If the patient does refuse to put it in writing then the surgery should put it in writing and check that the patient is happy with the detail of the complaint.
+This ensures that each side is aware of the issues for resolution.
+If the patient does refuse to put it in writing, then the surgery should put it in writing and check that the patient is happy with the details of the complaint.

 • On receipt of a written complaint, an acknowledgement should be sent within three working days of the complaint being received.
 At the same time, a copy of the Complaint Process Leaflet will be sent to the patient explaining the process.

-• A full investigation should take place with written notes and a log of the progress being made.
+• A full investigation should take place with written notes and a log of progress.

 • It may be that outside sources will need to be contacted and if that is the case then a patient consent form will need to be signed to make such a request.

-• The complaint will be managed by one named individual at a senior level who will be the only contact for the patien
+• The complaint will be managed by one named individual at a senior level who will be the only contact for the patient.

 • Contact will be limited to one method only (e.g. in writing)